TheLazyLearner2/weather_app/README.md

 # Setup
 This app uses a config.ini file that contains an API_key.
 You must first register with https://openweathermap.org/api and get your own API_key in order for this app to work properly.
 This app also runs on Python 3.10.
 It imports the Flask package which includes request, render_template, and abort.
 It also uses requests and configparser.

+# Note
+This weather app has been disconnected off of AWS.
+If you wish to run this app please ...
+1. open a code editor (vscode was the editor i used)
+2. Activate a virtual enviroment(venv)
+3. Once virtual enviroment is activated please run flask run in your terminal.
+Please click on the link that starts with http://127